GuntherSe/pixels/README.md

 First, start the OLA Admin webpage: 127.0.0.1:9090

 Here you create a new Universe and patch an available input, for example Enttec USB DMX pro or a network DMX protocol like ArtNet.

+Pixels uses OSC to get input data.
+It listens to ola2screen on port 8000.
+This is the OSC information you have to tell OLA.
+Edit the config file ola-osc.conf (not sure where to find it?
+Have a look at the plugins at the OLA Admin webpage, it's probably /etc/ola/ola-osc.conf)

+    sudo nano /etc/ola/ola-osc.conf

+    Here: port_0_targets = 127.0.0.1:8000/ola2screen

+After savin the config file, restart the plugins, and pixels is ready for receiving data from your light-desk.